Generic Name: desonide topical (DES oh nide)

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Use the medication as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and use the medicine at the next regularly scheduled time.
+Apply the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next dose.
 Do not use extra medicine to make up the missed dose.

-An overdose of Verdeso is not expected to produce life-threatening symptoms.
-However, long-term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+An overdose of Verdeso is not expected to produce life threatening symptoms.
+However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 What should I avoid while using Verdeso?

-Verdeso should not be used to treat any skin condition your doctor has not prescribed it for.Avoid getting Verdeso in your eyes.
+Avoid getting this medicine in your eyes.
 If contact does occur, rinse with water.
-Do not use Verdeso on broken or infected skin.
-Also avoid using Verdeso in open wounds.
+Do not use Verdeso foam on broken or infected skin.
+Also avoid using this medicine in open wounds.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction to Verdeso: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 blurred vision, or seeing halos around lights;